 Nuffield Scholars come from a wide range of backgrounds from practical hands-on farming across agriculture, horticulture, viticulture, aquaculture, seafood, apiculture and forestry.
 They all have a close affiliation with growing and producing and a passion and desire to help shape and lead the future of their industry.

-- Are keen to share and explore ideas and bring to life the ones they believe in
+- Are keen to share, explore and bring their ideas to life

 - Strive to challenge and test their thinking

 - Are not afraid to do things differently

 - Understand the importance of ‘paying it forward’

 - Lead by doing (better) and learn by trying (harder)

 - Have a strong sense of purpose

 The total value of the scholarship is NZ$40,000.

 The scholarship funding provided should be sufficient to meet the core components of the programme, depending on time away and number of return trips made.
 However most scholars will invest/seek extra funds as required depending on their research topic to make the most of this opportunity.